oie-mines-paristech/regional-pv/README.md

 ## Background

-The code was originally developed as part of the [PhD research](https://kobra.uni-kassel.de/items/cbf2d921-2685-4143-b915-ed3033da902f) of Yves-Marie Saint Drenan at the University of Kassel, Germany.
+The code was originally developed as part of the [PhD research](https://kobra.uni-kassel.de/items/cbf2d921-2685-4143-b915-ed3033da902f) of Yves-Marie Saint Drenan at the Fraunhofer IWES and University of Kassel, Germany.

 Following his move to Mines Paris PSL, Yves-Marie continued to enhance the codebase, applying it in several European research initiatives, including the